 Products using alternatives to single-use plastic, brought to market within the last 12 months

-Our newest category is open to brands that are going above and beyond to create more ethical products and services.
+This category is open to brands that are going beyond creating more ethical products and services.